OpenVisualCloud/Media-Transport-Library/doc/udp.md

 # Introduction

-Starting from version 23.04, the Intel® Media Transport Library provides an efficient user-space UDP stack that is POSIX-compatible, enabling users to adopt it without any changes to their code logic.
+Starting from version 23.04, the Media Transport Library provides an efficient user-space UDP stack that is POSIX-compatible, enabling users to adopt it without any changes to their code logic.
 The stack features an LD preload layer that intercepts UDP socket API calls and replaces them with our implementation, allowing for deployment without code changes or the need for rebuilding.

-In the Intel® Media Transport Library, data plane traffic is handled directly within the socket API under the current thread context, resulting in extremely high performance and low latency.
+In the Media Transport Library, data plane traffic is handled directly within the socket API under the current thread context, resulting in extremely high performance and low latency.
 Other user-space UDP stacks typically use a client-service architecture, which introduces cross-core message costs that can negatively impact performance and add extra latency.

-Another major benefit of the Intel® Media Transport Library is data affinity, where the LLC is kept between the call and UDP stack as they share both the CPU and data context.
+Another major benefit of the Media Transport Library is data affinity, where the LLC is kept between the call and UDP stack as they share both the CPU and data context.

 ## 1. LibOS design

 LibOS is commonly used in cloud computing environments, where it provides a lightweight and efficient platform for running containers and microservices.
-The Intel® Media Transport Library provides UDP protocol support to replace the kernel network stack, offering a lightweight and modular approach to building and running UDP-based applications.
+The Media Transport Library provides UDP protocol support to replace the kernel network stack, offering a lightweight and modular approach to building and running UDP-based applications.

 This approach offers greater flexibility and efficiency, as applications can be customized to include the required functionality and can be run on a variety of platforms without the need for significant modifications.